-(1) &quot;Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
+- (1) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
 Audit Fees include fees for review of tax provisions and for accounting consultations on matters reflected in the financial statements.
-Audit Fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits.

-- (3) "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
+Audit Fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits. - (2) "Audit-Related Fees" include services that are traditionally performed by the auditor.
+These audit-related services include employee benefit audits, due diligence assistance, accounting consultations on proposed transactions, internal control reviews and audit or attest services not required by legislation or regulation. - (3) "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
 This category includes fees for tax compliance, tax planning, tax advice, and the Company's Canadian and US corporate tax returns.
 Tax planning and tax advice includes assistance with tax audits and appeals, tax advice related to mergers and acquisitions, and requests for rulings or technical advice from tax authorities. - (4) "All Other Fees" include all other non-audit services.